playframework/playframework/documentation/manual/working/scalaGuide/main/akka/ScalaAkka.md

 @[akka-http-update](code/scalaguide.akkaupdate.sbt)

-### Using akka 2.8+ and akka-http 10.5+ with Scala 3
+### Important note on using Akka HTTP 10.5.0 or newer with Scala 3

-Starting with akka version 2.7.0 and akka-http version 10.4.0, those libraries are published under the  [Business Source License (BSL) v1.1](https://doc.akka.io/docs/akka/current/project/licenses.html).
-This means that when using these akka/akka-http versions (or newer), your company might need to pay license fees.
+Starting with Akka version [2.7.0](https://github.com/akka/akka/pull/31561) and Akka HTTP version [10.4.0](https://doc.akka.io/docs/akka-http/current/release-notes/10.4.x.html#10-4-0), those libraries are published under the  [Business Source License (BSL) v1.1](https://doc.akka.io/docs/akka/current/project/licenses.html).
+This means that when using these Akka or Akka HTTP versions (or newer), your company might need to pay license fees.
 For more details, refer to the [Akka License FAQ](https://www.lightbend.com/akka/license-faq).
+On another note, starting with Akka HTTP version 10.5.0 [native Scala 3 artifacts get published](https://github.com/akka/akka-http/releases/tag/v10.5.0).
-Play does not ship with those newer versions but instead, it defaults to using akka 2.6 and akka-http 10.2.x.
+Play does not ship with those newer versions, but instead it defaults to using Akka 2.6 and Akka HTTP 10.2.x.
 You are free to upgrade to the newer commercial versions, as described in the previous section.
-However, if you choose to do so, you will need to exclude the akka-http Scala 2.13 artifacts that Play depends on by default when using Scala 3:
+However, if you choose to do so and want to use Scala 3, you need to set `akkaHttpScala3Artifacts := true`  to exclude any Akka HTTP Scala 2.13 artifacts that Play depends on by default:

 @[akka-exclude-213artifacts](code/scalaguide.akkaupdate.sbt)

-FYI: Play depends on that Scala 2.13 akka-http artifacts by default even when using Scala 3 (via the `for3Use2_13` cross version workaround) because akka-http 10.2.x does not have Scala 3 artifacts published.
+This is necessary because Play uses the `for3Use2_13` cross version [workaround](https://www.scala-lang.org/blog/2021/04/08/scala-3-in-sbt.html#using-scala-213-libraries-in-scala-3) to make Akka HTTP 10.2.x work with Scala 3.
+The above setting disables this behaviour to make sure there are no Akka HTTP Scala 2 artifacts on the classpath (which very likely will conflict with the Akka HTTP Scala 3 artifacts you upgrade to).

 > **Note:** When doing such updates, keep in mind that you need to follow Akka's [Binary Compatibility Rules](https://doc.akka.io/docs/akka/2.6/common/binary-compatibility-rules.html).
 And if you are manually adding other Akka artifacts, remember to keep the version of all the Akka artifacts consistent since [mixed versioning is not allowed](https://doc.akka.io/docs/akka/2.6/common/binary-compatibility-rules.html#mixed-versioning-is-not-allowed).